dspinellis/simple-rolap/README.md

 sudo git clone --depth=1 https://github.com/dspinellis/simple-rolap.git
 ```

+Alternatively, you can perform a local install by adding two lines in
+the project's `Makefile`.
+(See below.)

 The system where *simple-rolap* is run must have and installation of the
 database being used, *GNU make*, *GNU sed*,
 and (if you want to visualize the associated dependency graphs)
 [GraphViz](http://graphviz.org/).

 ## Use

 To start using *simple-rolap*, create a `Makefile` that
 a) specifies the project's configuration by defining a few variables,
 and b) includes the *simple-rolap* `Makefile`.